DmitriLyalikov/pdt-extract/README.md

 # Extract from a numpy nd.image and return as python objects for further processing
 profiles.extract_from_img(image_as_ndimage)
 ```
+This automation yields results from the drop images into two folders, with the extracted drop profile(s) in **dest** and the
+dimensionless features of each image in tabular format in a single **feature_set** .csv file

 ## Profile Extraction
-Given a raw image of a pendant drop, the profile is extracted through a series of steps, including the canny edge detection sequence, removing reflective noise,
+Given a raw image of a pendant drop, the profile is extracted through a series of steps: a canny edge detection sequence, reflective noise removal,
-and splitting the image at its apex.
+and splitting the profile at its apex.

 *Example input image:*

 ![d-0-55.png](doc_imgs%2Fd-0-55.png)

 ### Smoothing (Gaussian blur)
-To reduce the image noise, a Gaussian filter is applied to every pixel in the image.
+To reduce the initial image noise, a Gaussian filter is applied to every pixel in the image.
 The function acts as a filter, blurring the edges and reducing the contrast between adjacent pixels.
 The degree of blurring is controlled by the standard deviation (sigma).
 A larger sigma results in more blue